-33 Events Occurring After the Reporting Date
+30 Events Occurring After the Reporting Date

-The financial report was authorised for issue on 1 October 2020 by the board of directors.
+The financial report was authorised for issue on 30th September 2021 by the board of directors.

-Other than the COVID-19 effect on the trading, no other matters or circumstances have arisen since the end of the financial year which significantly affected or could significantly affect the operations of the Group, the results of those operations, or the state of affairs of the Group in future financial years.
+No matters or circumstances have arisen since the end of the financial year which significantly affected or could significantly affect the operations of the Group, the results of those operations, or the state of affairs of the Group in future financial years, apart from further restructuring and cost reductions.

-34 Statutory Information
+31 Statutory Information

-The registered office and principal place of business of the Group is: Heritage Brands Ltd and Controlled Entities 30 Bando Road Springvale VIC 3171
+The registered office and principal place of business of the Company is: Heritage Brands Ltd 30 Bando Road Springvale VIC 3171